agradecki/bankist/README.md

 # bankist

+JS tutorial project.
 An app like a bank.
 Transfer and borrow money.

 # live-demo